|

 Other

-A Weepinbell appeared in The Green, Green Grass Types of Home! in a Gym Battle against Ash, under the ownership of Ramos.
-It easily defeated Ash's Fletchinder and Hawlucha despite being at a type disadvantage against both but lost to Ash's Frogadier despite having a type advantage.
+In The Green, Green Grass Types of Home!, Ramos used a Weepinbell in a Gym battle against Ash.
+It easily defeated Fletchinder and Hawlucha despite being at a type disadvantage against both.
+However, it lost to Frogadier despite having a type advantage.

 Minor appearances